Be Consistent & Persistent

 - Stubbornness (Baby knows damn well how to suck on a bottle and won’t because she is smart enough to know that a bottle means mama won’t be around)

-My daughter suffered from a deadly combination of the two.
+My daughter suffered from a disastrous combination of the two.

 It doesn’t matter who offers the bottle at this stage.